Students have the option of completing:

 The student must submit the approved MRP outline - including all ethics forms if applicable - to the MPPAL graduate office by October 15.
 This indicates that the supervisor has approved the outline.
 If the topic changes or if the outline changes substantially, the student must submit a new MRP form to the MPPAL graduate program office, which must be signed by the supervisor again, along with the approved outline.

-Finally, students have the option to orally present the findings of their MRP at a day-long workshop that will normally occur between July 15 and July 30 of the student's final year.
+Finally, students have the option to orally present the findings of their MRP at a day-long workshop of the student's final year.
 Individual presentations, including discussion, will be about 20 minutes in length, and will be attended by members of supervisory committees and fellow students.
 Other faculty members may also attend.

 The MRP must be 40-50 pages in length (about 11,200 to 14,000 words), with the text double-spaced with 12-point font.
 References and footnotes are single-spaced.